 VietJet has a sliding scale for checked bag fees.
 Prices ranges from 220 baht ($7) for 15Kg to 950 baht ($31) for 40Kg if purchased online.
 Buying baggage allowance at check in is substantially more expensive.

-After a brief but pleasant stay in the Coral Beach Lounge, it was a very short walk to Gate 5 where boarding via jet bridge had just begun.
+After a brief but pleasant stay ( courtesy of Priority Pass) in the Coral Beach Lounge, it was a very short walk to Gate 5 where boarding via jet bridge had just begun.
 There were lines for rows 1-10, 11-26, and 27 -40.
 The process was very orderly unlike what often happens at gates in the U. S..
 Also unlike the U. S., passengers in the back of the plane boarded first and those upfront boarded last.

 VietJet’s process speeds up boarding.
 Faster boarding means less ground time and greater potential utilization of the aircraft which no doubt helps VietJet’s low-cost business model.
 When boarding from the tarmac, many Asian carriers use airstairs to board from doors in the front and back simultaneously which is even faster.